ngshiheng/worker-auth/README.md

 ## Motivation

+Stop comparing JWT & Cookie.

-This project uses token (JWT) based authentication (contrary to session-based authentication).
-Generally, there are different 3 common ways one can store authentication tokens:
+This PoC uses token (JWT) based authentication (contrary to session-based authentication).
+Generally, there are different 3 common ways to store authentication tokens such as JWT:

 1. Cookie
-2. Session Storage
+2. Local Storage
-3. Local Storage
+3. Session Storage

-This repository aims to demonstrate the difference between the 3.
+This PoC aims to demonstrate how we can perform a 100% stateless authentication using token-based authentication with JWT with CSRF token to mitigate CSRF + XSS attacks.

 ## User Workflow

 The diagram below shows how we implement user registration, login, and authorization.

+### The "Classic" Technique

+This is vulnerable to CSRF attacks.

 ```mermaid
 sequenceDiagram